 Bigger blooms mean more nectar—my zinnias drew twice the bees after tweaks.

-Timing for Zone 7?
+What is the best timing for Zone 7?